Shelly Fairchild: Other ventures and recognition

-In July 2020, Fairchild was awarded the LGBTQ Rising Star Award at Ty Herndon "Love and Acceptance" show streamed on Country Music Television.
+In July 2020, Fairchild was awarded the LGBTQ Rising Star Award at Ty Herndon's "Love and Acceptance" show streamed on CMT.

-In August 2020, Fairchild was featured in Brandon Stansell's documentary Three Chords and A Lie which dos not sugarcoat the truth about coming out in many parts of America ─ depicting some truly heart-wrenching moments in his story.
-It streams on OutTV (Canadian TV channel).
+In August 2020, Fairchild was featured in Brandon Stansell's documentary Three Chords and a Lie, which discusses the difficulties of coming out as a member of the LGBTQ+ community in many American communities.
+The documentary was streamed on the Canadian TV channel OutTV.